 Karolo has an MBA from San Francisco State University, where he also earned his BA.
 Karolo also holds an MA in Anthropology from Vanderbilt University where he did field work in Guatemala and Mexico.
-He is a member of the Program Committee of the Association of Fundraising Professionals Golden Gate Chapter and helps coordinate professional development programs for fundraising professionals.
+He served as chair of the Program Committee of the Association of Fundraising Professionals Golden Gate Chapter.

 Ana Luisa Ahern, Program and Policy Director

 Originally from Washington, DC, Ana Luisa spent part of her childhood in Tegucigalpa, Honduras.
 In 2004, she returned to Honduras to co-found the Organization for Youth Empowerment (OYE), which provides education, leadership training, and capacity building to low-income children and young adults.
 She also worked in a marine protected area off the north coast of Honduras training Garifuna youth in eco-tourism practices.

 She holds a BA in art history and photography from Barnard College and studied socio-economics at the Institute of Social Studies in The Hague, Netherlands and the Center for Development Studies in Trivandrum, India.
 She recently completed a masters degree in Marine Biodiversity and Conservation from Scripps Institution of Oceanography at the University of California, San Diego, and spent a year there as a researcher in a genetics lab on a collaborative project with the Gulf of California Marine Program monitoring fish spawning activity in a marine protected area.

 Jeanne Muller, Communications and Outreach Manager